 If you’d like to try using a worldbuilding religion template, then you may be interested in downloading my free document.

-It provides you with a wide range of prompts that you can use for defining the cultural aspects of your fantasy world, as well as the physical aspects too.
+It provides you with a wide range of world building prompts that you can use for defining the cultural aspects of your fantasy world, as well as the physical aspects too.
 Some religions, particularly in Ancient Greece, built temples on the top of mountains and hills so that they were closer to the gods.
 Such considerations may be relevant for you too.

 Click Here To Download A Free Worldbuilding Template